apache/arrow/r/README.md

 run `make clean` or `git clean -fdx .` to remove any cached object code in the `r/src/` directory before reinstalling the R package.
-This is only necessary if you make changes to the C++ library source; you do not need to manually purge object files if you are only editing R or Rcpp code inside `r/`.
+This is only necessary if you make changes to the C++ library source; you do not need to manually purge object files if you are only editing R or C++ code inside `r/`.

 Once you’ve built the C++ library, you can install the R package and its